shardeum/network-status/README.md

 - Service is considered "up" if:
   - Response status is 200-299
   - Response matches expected format/content
-  - More than 90% of checks in the interval are successful
+  - Downtime is less than 9 minutes -- Partial Outage
+  - Downtime is more than 9 minutes -- Full Outage

 #### Refresh Intervals
-- Minutes view: 60 second refresh
+- Latency: every second refresh
-- Hourly view: 5 minute refresh
+- Uptime: 5 minute refresh
-- Daily/Weekly/Monthly views: 1 hour refresh
+- Realtime: 1 second refresh

 ## Setup